Program showcases organization’s role models, leaders

+A job well done by employees makes it easier for Tobyhanna Army Depot to manage its business.

-Gavin Walker, information technology specialist/network, was named the Tobyhanna Army Depot Employee of the Quarter for the second quarter of fiscal year 2020, senior category.
+Jill Drake, quality assurance assistant, and Gavin Walker, information technology (IT) specialist/network, were named the Tobyhanna Army Depot Employee of the Quarter for the second quarter of fiscal year 2020, junior and senior categories, respectively.

+Drake manages Tobyhanna’s warranty program and inventories material identified to be defective or damaged.
+She says the job she does helps the warfighter.

+“I do not have the mechanical or electrical abilities that many have here, but I am proud that I can use the skill set I possess to support the mission.”
+Drake said.
+“While working here I’ve learned a lot about navigating conflicts and challenging conversations.”

 |Date Taken: